 Thanks for checking out our jobs page.
 We welcome people into our workforce who are enthusiastic, creative and have a passion for reading and the written word - in all its marvellous forms.

 Programme Co-ordinator, Reading Friends, £23,000 per annum

 We are looking for an enthusiastic and pro-active programme co-ordinator to support the Programme Manager.
 You will need experience of project management in a supporting capacity along with excellent digital and editorial skills.

-Reading Friends is a four year reading focused befriending programme for lonely and isolated older people including people with dementia and same generation carers.
-Reading Friends is funded by The Big Lottery, co-produced with older people and delivered by The Reading Agency in partnership with key stakeholders.
+Reading Friends is a new reading focused befriending programme for lonely and isolated older people including people with dementia and same generation carers.
+The programme is funded by The Big Lottery, co-produced with older people and delivered by The Reading Agency in partnership with key stakeholders.

-This is a full time 9 month contract in the first instance, renewable annually to cover the four years of the programme, and is based at our office in Central London.
+This is a full time contract, based at our office in Central London.

 To find out more please download the full job description and person specification.

-To apply, please download and submit the application form, along with your CV and a covering letter.
+To apply please complete the application form and email this, along with your CV and covering letter to firstname.lastname@example.org

-Interviews will be held in Central London on Wednesday 12 and Thursday 13 October 2016.
+Interviews will be held in Central London on Thursday 9 November 2017

 Equal opportunities and diversity